docQodly/docs/docs/language/DataClassClass.md

 #### Example

-This example creates a new entity in the "Log" Dataclass and records information in the "info" attribute:
+this example creates a new entity in the "Log" Dataclass and records information in the "info" attribute:

 ```qs
  var entity : cs.LogEntity